mochiyaki/socius/mcp-gmail-main/README.md

+# TLDR

+This folder implements tools for gmail and google calendar access, sending emails and stuff

 # MCP Gmail Server

-A Model Context Protocol (MCP) server that provides Gmail access for LLMs, powered by the [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk).
+A Model Context Protocol (MCP) server that provides Gmail access for LLMs, powered by the [MCP Python SDK](https://github.com/mod<elcontextprotocol/python-sdk).

 ## Features